 1. Age and Fertility

-2. Financial Condition
+3. Financial Condition

-A smaller gap between consecutive children can put quite a load on the finances in the present as well as in future.
-A larger gap helps space out the expenses in a better way.
+A smaller gap between consecutive children can put quite a load on the finances in the present as well as in the future.
+A larger gap helps space out expenses in a better way.

-3. Age Gap
+4. Age Gap

-5. Babies with a Larger Age Gap
+6. Babies With a Larger Age Gap

-This allows you to have time for each child in a focused manner, but at the cost of your career and a huge change in social life yet again.
+This allows you to have time for each child in a focused manner but at the cost of your career and social life.

-6. Emotional Preparation
+7. Emotional Preparation